pjs_ a year ago

 I don't know enough about genetic algorithms to say for certain.
 Anyone have any reference materials for someone that's just started looking into this?

-• jasonwatkinspdx 15 days ago
+• jasonwatkinspdx a year ago

 Not exactly what you're asking but Topology Optimization is now a standard feature of the big CAD packages.
 It allows the designer to express various constraints and goals, then a combination of gradient methods and genetical algorithms are used to find an optimized part.
 Example: https://www.solidworks.com/media/topology-optimization

-• msarchet 15 days ago
+• msarchet a year ago

 It’s the simulation and fitness function that are difficul not the genetic algorithm really.